Aristocratjnr/My-portfolio/README.md

 # Portfolio

-Trying to get better with Daisy UI by making a portfolio kind of website with aos.
+Trying to get better with Chakra UI by making a portfolio kind of website with aos🫡.

 ## Devicons